Hound Dog Taylor: Awards and recognition

 In 1984, Taylor was posthumously inducted into the Blues Hall of Fame.
 His induction statement included: "He was not a virtuoso, nor a master technician.
 But the few things he could play, he could play like no one else could.
 He told writer Bob Neff the way he would like to be remembered: 'He couldn’t play shit, but he sure made it sound good.'"

 In 1997, Alligator Records released Hound Dog Taylor: A Tribute, a 14-track tribute album in which Taylor's songs are covered by Luther Allison, Elvin Bishop, Cub Koda (with Taylor's band, the HouseRockers), Gov't Mule, Sonny Landreth, and others.
 A "Deluxe Edition" series compilation album followed in 1999.

 A live recording by George Thorogood of Elmore James' "The Sky Is Crying" is dedicated to "the memory of the late great Hound Dog Taylor".
-It is included on his album Live (1986); Thorogood also recorded Taylor's "Give Me Back My Wig" for his album The Hard Stuff (2006).
+It is included on his album Live (1986); Thorogood also recorded Taylor's "Just Can't Make It" for his album More George Thorogood and the Destroyers (1980), "She's Gone" for his album Ride 'Til I Die (2003), and "Give Me Back My Wig" for his album The Hard Stuff (2006).